 IP PIN on Your Upcoming Tax Return

-Note: Get an IP-PIN for you or someone else by creating an IRS account.
-You will have to verify their identity during the process which can all be done online or you can call them.
+Get an IP-PIN online or you or someone else through an IRS account.
+You will have to verify the identity during the process.

 Lincoln, USA